CaravanStudios/PublicGoodAppHouse/AcceleratingMakers/Events/ReadMe.md

 ## Building the Commons: Community Archiving & Decentralized Storage

 **Demos:**
-* Demo 1: TRANSFER Trust: Decentralizing Contemporary Art.
+* TRANSFER Trust: Decentralizing Contemporary Art.
 Kelani Nichole introduces her project, which introduces an emergent movement of artists transferring trust into decentralized infrastructure to create new forms of cultural value.
-* Demo 2: Save, by OpenArchive: a Secure Archiving Verification Mobile App.
+* Save, by OpenArchive: a Secure Archiving Verification Mobile App.
 Natalie Cadranel and Lauren Salim  demo Save, which helps you share, archive, verify, and encrypt your evidentiary media.
-* Demo 3: Truth, Justice, and the Decentralized Way: Investigative Journalism Meets Dweb Archiving.
+* Truth, Justice, and the Decentralized Way: Investigative Journalism Meets Dweb Archiving.
 Adam Rose shows how a groundbreaking cryptographic archive published by Rolling Stone helped reopen a 30-year-old cold case using the Starling Framework: Capture, Store, Verify.

 **Hosted on:** April 25, 2024.